Table of Contents

 Analysis of chemical composition

-The elemental analysis of a cell shows that it is composed of various elements such as carbon, hydrogen, oxygen, chlorine, etc.
+The elemental analysis of a cell shows that it is composed of various elements such as carbon, hydrogen, oxygen, sulphur, phosphorus, etc.

 But what do these elements constitute?
 What are the properties of the compounds formed by these elements?

 Only a chemical analysis can answer these questions.

 Analytical techniques provide information regarding different compounds (organic and inorganic), their molecular formula and structures.
 They also help us to isolate and purify one compound from another.